Restless Leg SyndromeAdmin2021-08-13T12:58:25-04:00

 Restless leg syndrome (RLS) may affect as much as 10% of the U.S. population, affecting more people than type 2 diabetes.
 While a cure for RLS has not yet been discovered, many treatments, coping strategies, and support resources are available to help individuals and families living with the disease.
-Fortunately, the vein clinic at Novus Spine & Pain Center in Lakeland, Florida offers cutting edge therapies to help relieve the pain and suffering from restless leg syndrome.
+Fortunately, the vein clinic at Novus Spine & Pain Center in Lakeland, Florida, offers cutting edge therapies to help relieve the pain and suffering from restless leg syndrome.

 The term “restless legs syndrome” was first used by Sir Thomas Willis, an English doctor, in 1672 to describe limb movements that disrupted sleep.
-It was not until almost three centuries later, in 1945, that Karl-Axel Ekbom, a Swedish neurologist, provided a detailed and comprehensive report of the condition.
+However, it was not until almost three centuries later, in 1945, that Karl-Axel Ekbom, a Swedish neurologist, provided a detailed and comprehensive report of the condition.
 In his doctoral thesis, Ekbom coined the term “restless legs.”

 Today, restless leg syndrome (RLS) is also called Willis-Ekbom disease (WED).
 RLS is a common and treatable neurological disorder that can affect anyone, regardless of age.
 RLS results in an irresistible urge to move the legs or other parts of the body, often accompanied by unusual or unpleasant sensations.
 Because symptoms most often occur in the evening, they can severely disrupt sleep and reduce the quality of life.
-Because RLS usually interferes with sleep, it also is considered a sleep disorder.
+In addition, because RLS usually interferes with sleep, it also is considered a sleep disorder.

-Restless legs syndrome (RLS), is a neurological condition associated with abnormal sensations in the legs.
+Restless legs syndrome (RLS) is a neurological condition associated with abnormal sensations in the legs.

 There are four primary features of RLS:

-- An uncomfortable sensation in the legs with a clear need or urge to move the legs.
+An uncomfortable sensation in the legs with a clear need or urge to move the legs.
 The sensation may be described in many ways, from aching and pulling, to creepy-crawling feelings.
 The sensations can also be painful, not just uncomfortable.

-- The symptoms come on with rest.
+The symptoms come on with rest.
 Whether trying to lie quietly at bedtime or an extended period of sitting, the sensations are likely to strike.

-- The symptoms are relieved with movement.
+The symptoms are relieved with movement.
 All sufferers quickly learn that getting up and walking will immediately relieve the symptoms.
 However, as soon as the individual settles back into a restful state, the symptoms usually return.
 Any movement of the legs usually brings about some immediate, although temporary, relief.
 If the legs are not moved, they may move involuntarily.

 In children, restless leg syndrome is often misdiagnosed as “growing pains.”